 A fungal infection can cause the nails on your toes (and even your fingers) to become discolored, thick, and brittle.

 Also known as onychomycosis, the thickening of the nail plate can cause more trauma to the toes from the added pressure of wearing shoes.
-This increases the potential of developing ingrown toenails or toenails growing at strange angles, which are a deeply unpleasant experience.
+This increases the potential of developing ingrown toenails, unusually dark toenails, or toenails growing at strange angles, which are a deeply unpleasant experience.

 Not so long ago, toenail fungus was generally treated with topical antifungal creams and/or oral medication.
 In general, creams only work in very mild cases, because they don’t penetrate the infected area.